The truth is this: we’ve all forgotten something once or twice.

 Until they’re not.

-When these situations become more frequent, that’s when they can become problematic.
+When these situations become more frequent, they can become problematic.

-Once your memory loss starts to affect your activities of daily life, that’s when it’s time to seek treatment.
+Once your memory loss affects your daily life activities, it’s time to seek treatment.

 Common signs of memory loss